Duane Graves

 Graves then served as editor for the award-winning short film Black Metal, written and directed by Kat Candler.
 Black Metal, about a husband, father and musician struggling with the guilt and blame of a tragic and senseless murder, premiered at the 2013 Sundance Film Festival, as well as the 2013 SXSW Film Festival.

 Also in 2013, Graves co-wrote/co-directed the horror Western Kill or Be Killed (2015 film), also starring partner Meeks and featuring genre icons Michael Berryman, Pepe Serna, Edwin Neal, and Luce Rains.
 Originally titled Red on Yella, Kill a Fella, it premiered at the 2015 Dallas International Film Festival before being acquired by RLJE Films for wide release in 2016.

+Most recently, Graves and Meeks served as executive producers of Dane Sears's The Hopewell Haunting, a period ghost story released in 2023 by MPI Media Group/Dark Sky Films.
+In 2024, MPI Media Group also re-released Graves' debut feature Up Syndrome with updated footage for its 25th anniversary.

 Graves is currently based in Austin, Texas.

 Bio

-Duane Graves grew up in San Antonio, Texas,.
-He attended The University of Texas at Austin, but ultimately received a BA in TV/Film from Texas A&M University–Corpus Christi in 1999.
+Duane Graves grew up in San Antonio, Texas.
+He attended The University of Texas at Austin and Texas A&M University–Corpus Christi.